isobelthompson/nhsbsa-digital-playbook/src/data-visualisation/accessibility/data-a11y.md

 ## Best practice for data accessibility

-Our internal Content Design Standards state how we should be presenting data.
+Our internal [Content Design Standards][data 5] state how we should be presenting data.
 Some things we can use to help our users include:
 - removing unnecessary numbers - always try to round values up to a whole number, and get rid of decimal places unless it’s money
 - leaving lots of space, so that numbers don’t jump around so much on the screen for people with dyscalculia
 - involving people who struggle with numbers in the design process, from both within and outside the design team